Dictionary » Negative Words » Oppose – Meaning, Definition, Synonyms and Antonyms

 • Many citizens oppose the new tax law because they believe it’s unfair.

-• She chose to oppose the decision during the board meeting.
+• She chose to oppose the decision during the board meeting and submitted a formal objection.

-• Activists continue to oppose the construction of the dam.
+• Activists continue to oppose the construction of the dam, arguing it will harm local ecosystems.

 Oppose Synonyms